jhumelsine/jhumelsine.github.io/_posts/2025-04-04-mutation-testing.md

 Having found this new exciting test tool, I ran Pitest on my project, and I learned:
 * I could only execute Pitest on the entire project repo.
 I could not scope the test to an individual folder or class as I could do with my unit test framework.
 There may have been a way to do this, and I couldn’t find it on the GUI, or maybe it’s been added since.
 * Since it executed against the entire repo, it took an extraordinary amount of time to complete.
+Therefore, if Mutation Testing can only be performed upon the entire repo, it may make more sense add Mutation Testing to the pipeline builds.
 * The project did not have good code coverage at the time.
 Any non-covered mutated lines would not be killed, since there are no unit tests that would find those mutations.
 Since coverage was so low, Pitest reported a huge number of surviving mutants.
 It was impossible to identify useful mutations, unless the Mutation Testing Framework provides reports that distinguished uncaught covered mutations from uncovered mutations.
 I feel that mutation testing is only useful when the repo already has good test coverage.
 Once you have decent coverage, then mutation testing will evaluate how effective it is.

 # Summary